A Medicare program that covers in home care

 - Participants can un-enroll from PACE any time and go back to traditional Medicare and Medicaid programs.

-- If a senior needs nursing home care while enrolled in PACE, the program will pay for it.
+- If an older adult needs nursing home care while enrolled in PACE, the program will pay for it.

 - Seniors must give up their primary care physician and use a PACE-preferred doctor instead.

-- Currently, there are only 121 PACE programs in 31 states.
+- Currently, there are only 272 PACE centers in 30 states.

 - Because there are so few available programs, in some areas it can take as long as 9 months to apply and get approval.